abhilashkulkarniofficial/masters-usa/TOEFL/Readme.md

 ### Reading Section

 The reading section of TOEFL is similar to that of GRE.
 If you're prepared for GRE reading section, you're prepared for TOEFL reading section as well.
 Nevertheless, use the Official TOEFL guide (in the Books folder) to practice TOEFL's reading section and you'll be good.
+Make sure you revise all the words you've memorised during GRE prep.

 ### Listening Section